UNHM-TEAM-PROJECT/Spring2025-Team-Essentials/README.md

    - Use `nano` or `vim` to edit `requirements.txt` if necessary.
    - If issues persist, run the primary `chatbot.py` program to identify missing packages.

-## Accessing the School Server and Cloning a Git Repository via SSH
+## Accessing the School Server, Cloning a Git Repository, and Running the Chatbot

-These steps outline how to access the school server via VPN, generate an SSH key, add it to your GitHub account, and clone a repository using SSH.
+These steps outline how to access the school server via VPN, generate an SSH key, add it to your GitHub account, clone a repository using SSH, install dependencies, and run a chatbot application.

 **Prerequisites:**